 6. Annual reports.

-Each type has a unique report format, but the structure is consistent.
+These are summaries of a company’s performance over the past year.
+Tailoring these summaries to the manager’s expectations is crucial as it ensures the content is relevant and well structured.
+These are shared with stakeholders, investors and employees.
+They often have an executive summary highlighting the company’s financial and operational achievements, followed by sections on financial statements, market performance and strategic goals.
+Each type has a unique format, but the structure is consistent.
 Whether working on an academic analysis or conducting market research, the clear and organized presentation of information is essential for effectively communicating your message.

 Report writing format and structure

-Knowing how to write a report is essential for clear communication, whether for a specific project or general exploration.
-While the structure can vary depending on the type of text, most follow a similar format.
-Here’s a simple guide to structuring and formatting an example of a report.
+Knowing how to write a report is important for clear communication whether for a specific project or general research.
+It’s important to follow teachers’ specific requirements for formatting to ensure all criteria are met.
+While the structure may vary depending on the type of text, most follow the same format.
+Here’s a simple guide to structuring and formatting an example of a document, including a helpful report outline example to guide your writing.

 Title page;